developledh/MatCAT/README.md

 import sys
 sys.path.append("$Your download path$/MatCat")
 ```
+## Example folders structure
+When you run `run_matcat.py` in your choice a folder, the following directory structure will be automatically created:
+📂 Create a folder of your choice
+ ├── 📂 cifs/    # Initial structure files   # (Folder containing CIF files for conversion)
+ ├── 📂 Si/  # (Example structure folder)
+ │    ├── 📂 bin/  # ✅ Copied from MatCat/bin (Executable scripts) for Automatic calculation
+ │    ├── 📂 optimization/ Directory where VASP calculations are performed
+ │    ├── POSCAR
+ │    ├── INCAR, KPOINTS, pbs.sh # VASP input files and PBS script # POTCAR automatically is generated in pbs.sh
+ │
+ ├── 📂 SiC/
+ │    ├── 📂 bin/
+ │    ├── 📂 optimization/
+ │    ├── POSCAR
+ │    ├── INCAR, KPOINTS, pbs.sh # generation VASP Input for optimization

 ## 🛠️ How It Works
 - After **structure optimization**, multiple follow-up calculations are required.